RonLinu/ydownloader/README.md

 </pre>

 -----------------------------------------------
 If some utilities are NOT installed.
 The following download links can be usefull.
+On a Linux distribution, these are available in repositories.

 Download 'Node.js' latest version at: https://nodejs.org/en/download
 This is an archive file for Linux/MacOS or an msi file for Windows.